How does Sky broadband measure up with the likes of BT and Virgin Media? We took a good look at speeds, prices and everything else to find out.

 Sky TV review

-- Sky Kids, for around 10 children's TV channels
+- Sky Kids - includes 8 children's TV channels

-Absolutely tons of channels come with Sky TV.
-The base package alone has more than you can get with any other TV provider, and the Sky HD add-on gives you 50+ in HD - though it's a bit annoying to have to pay an extra monthly fee just to get HD channels.
+Hundreds of channels are available on Sky TV.
+The Signature base package alone has more than you can get with any other TV provider, and the Sky HD add-on gives you 50+ in HD - though it's a bit annoying to have to pay an extra monthly fee just to get HD channels.

-On the plus side, every Sky customer gets favourites like the Sky entertainment suite (Sky 1, 2, Atlantic, Living, Arts), Discovery, MTV, Comedy Central, Gold, and more.
+On the plus side, every Sky Signature customer gets an extensive range of channels that includes Sky 1, 2, Atlantic, Living, Arts), Discovery, MTV, Comedy Central, Gold, and more.

-Overall, it's incredible.
-It makes Sky the most hardcore pay-TV out there in terms of channel numbers.
+All of which makes Sky the most extensive pay-TV provider available in terms of channel numbers.